 - sliced green onions, for garnish

-- Season with paprika, salt, and pepper; set aside.
+- Pat dry the steak with paper towels, cut it into 1-inch cubes, and season it with paprika, salt, and pepper; set aside.

-In a mixing bowl combine soy sauce, water, garlic, honey, sesame seed oil, rice vinegar, oregano, and cornstarch; whisk until thoroughly combined.
+- In a mixing bowl, combine the soy sauce, water (or broth), garlic, honey, sesame seed oil, rice vinegar, oregano, and cornstarch; whisk until thoroughly combined.
 Set aside.

-- Heat 1 tablespoon vegetable oil in a cast iron skillet over medium-high heat until hot.
+- Heat 1 tablespoon vegetable oil in a cast iron skillet set over medium-high heat until sizzling hot.

-Add 1/2 of the steak cubes to the hot oil and cook for 2 minutes per side, or until browned and done.
-Remove from skillet and repeat with the rest of the steak cubes, adding extra oil as needed.
+- Add 1/2 of the steak cubes to the hot oil and cook for 2 minutes per side or until browned and done.
+Remove the steak bites from the skillet and repeat with the rest of the steak, adding extra oil as needed.

-Add the steak bites back to the skillet and pour the rest of the sauce over the steak; cook for 1 to 2 more minutes, or until sauce starts to thicken.
+- Add the steak bites back to the skillet and pour the rest of the sauce over the steak; cook for 1 to 2 more minutes or until the sauce starts to thicken.

-- Transfer steak bites to a plate and drizzle with the pan sauce.
+- Remove from heat, transfer the steak bites to a plate, and drizzle with the pan sauce.

-- Garnish with sesame seeds and sliced green onions.
+- Garnish with sesame seeds and sliced green onions, and serve.